CS131-TA-team/UCLA_CS131_CodeHelp/readme.md

         * including slides and corrections of textbook and code on their website
     * Typically, the whole textbook is covered in your final exam.
 2. Please do goto the lectures and take notes.
-3. Please start early on everything, especially the homework, you may find them take loger than expected.
+3. Please start early on everything, especially the homework, you may find them take much longer than expected.

 ## Announcements
 * CS131 homework and projects